JosephPBaruch/data_web_app/README.md

 - 7/18/2023: I was able to display data from the async/await fetch using callbacks.
 It is now time to start geocoding using the google api.
 - 7/19/2023: Finished my tutoring application for the CSAC.
 Created multiple fields for user input in index.html.
 Begain structuring fetch.js for getting a geocoding fetch.
 - 7/20/2023: Updated readme and organized fetch.js.
+- 7/22/2023: Going to get started on environment variables, google geocoding.
+Hopefully by tomorrow I will be able to send an address and get weather data.